lkcampbell/brackets-ruler/README.md

 Toggle the extension with **Brackets > View > Toggle Ruler** or use the shortcut key which is **Ctrl-Alt-R** on Windows and **Command-Alt-R** on Mac.

+Click, or click and drag, on the ruler to set a column guide at that point.
+Click on the same point to remove the column guide.

 ### Known Issues

 **CodeMirror Themes:** Officially, I'm only making sure the column ruler works with the Default theme for Brackets.
 Unofficially, the ruler works correctly with most of the other CodeMirror themes as well.
-The problem cases are themes with different fonts (e.g. Rubyblue) and themes with drastically styled gutters (e.g. Solarized).
+Themes that do not use the SourceCodePro font do not work correctly.
 If you find a bug with the ruler please make sure you can reproduce the bug while using the Default theme before you open an issue on it.

 ### Roadmap